apache/echarts-doc/en/option/component/timeline.md

                 data: ['2002-01-01', '2003-01-01', '2004-01-01']
             },
             title: {
-                subtext: ' the data is from National Bureau of Statistics ' },
+                subtext: ' Data is from National Bureau of Statistics ' },
             grid: {...},
             xAxis: [...],